custom-components/pyscript/docs/tutorial.rst

 behavior might be preferred.

 There are some other improvements we could make.
-We could check if the light is already on so we don’t have to turn it on again, by checking the relevant state variable:
+We could check if the light is already on so we don't have to turn it on again, by checking the relevant state variable:

 .. code:: python